stepherg/bbfdm/docs/guide/dynamic_dm.md

 }
 ```

-> Note1: JSON File can only add vendor or standard objects that are not implemented by `libbbf_dm`
+> Note1: JSON File can only add vendor or standard objects that are not implemented by `libbbfdm`

 > Note2: JSON File is not allowed to overwrite objects/parameters